nehalkalita/interpolation_2d/README.md

-Logic implemented is mentioned in the following paper:
+Logic implemented is explained in the following paper:
 [https://ieeexplore.ieee.org/document/8777680]